 Working together with our partners in health and social care we will provide safe, effective, personalised and integrated care for local people, delivered consistently across all services by skilled and compassionate staff.

-All staff across the Trust are asked to adhere to our four Signature Behaviours.
-These Signature Behaviours are at the heart of our 4ward programme - a long-term, far-reaching initiative which aims to help colleagues across our Trust collectively work together, as we tackle the challenges we face and make the most of the opportunities that the future will bring.
+All staff across the Trust are asked to adhere to our 4ward Behaviours.
+These are the heart of our 4ward programme - a long-term, far-reaching initiative which aims to help colleagues across our Trust collectively work together, as we tackle the challenges we face and make the most of the opportunities that the future will bring.

 Our focus going 4ward is twofold.
 We want to transform our culture whilst at the same time improving our performance across the whole of Trust, particularly around our wide-ranging quality improvement programme, improving the flow for patients who attend our Emergency Departments, our preparations for winter and our efforts to achieve financial stability.